 Abu Dhabi plays host to many major international cycling events during the winter months.

-The largest event is UAE Tour which sees many city roads closed for this road race event, usually held around late February (last event was held 26 February 2023, 2024 dates TBC).
+The largest event is UAE Tour which sees many city roads closed for this road race event, usually held around late February.
+2024 dates have now been confirmed as 19 to 25 February.

 Pop over here to learn more about Transport in Abu Dhabi